fsmosca/project-management-app/README.md

 This app is created using [ReactPy](https://reactpy.dev/docs/guides/getting-started/index.html).
 This is used to record the progress and issues in a simplified fabrication and construction activities in an oil and gas typical project.
 Data is stored in sqlite database utilizing the [SQLModel](https://sqlmodel.tiangolo.com/) libary.

+The database is in the 'data' folder.
+The reactpy components are in the modules folder.
+There are task.py, fabrication.py, construction.py and other modules.
+The components are inside these modules.

 ## A. Dashboard

 Check progress and issues.